Altinity/ice/doc/architecture.md

 ### Stateless Catalog

 The `ice-rest-catalog` is completely stateless and deployed as a Kubernetes Deployment with multiple replicas.
 It can be scaled horizontally without coordination.
 The catalog does not store any state locally—all metadata is persisted in etcd.

 ### State Management

 All catalog state (namespaces, tables, schemas, snapshots, etc.) is maintained in **etcd**, a distributed, consistent key-value store.
 Each etcd instance runs as a StatefulSet pod with persistent storage, ensuring data durability across restarts.

 ### Service Discovery

-`ice-rest-catalog` uses **DNS+SRV** records to discover and connect to the etcd cluster.
+`ice-rest-catalog` uses the k8s service to access the cluster.
 The catalog uses jetcd library to interact with etcd https://github.com/etcd-io/jetcd.
-The etcd cluster can be accessed using dns+srv as it allows dynamic discovery of etcd endpoints without hardcoded addresses.
+In the etcd cluster, the data is replicated in all the nodes of the cluster.
+The service provides a round-robin approach to access the nodes in the cluster.

 ### High Availability